 So, no, you don’t have to keep up with the public schools, but do be diligent about noticing the areas of struggle for your kids, and don’t accidentally not teach something because you are uncertain about HOW to teach it.

-Homeschool Mistake #3 “Too much busy work, not enough play (which is till very much learning).”
+Homeschool Mistake #3 “Too much busy work, not enough play (which is still very much learning).”

 You really don’t need a lot of “seat work” time, especially in the early years.
 Let you child play.
 Your child is most certainly learning as they play.